 Additional data related to the weather parameters were either directly recorded from the site or obtained from on-site weather station.

 Workflow

-Data Cleaning (completed): Granier (1985) discovered sap flux density (sap volume/sapwood area/time) as a function thermal conductivity (Fd = 119 *k1.231).
-The 15-minute-interval raw k-values generated from thermal probes have been transformed into sap flux density using the equation above.
+Data Cleaning (completed): The 15-minute-interval raw k-values generated from thermal probes have been transformed into sap flux density using the Granier’s Equation.
 Data have been visually presented and checked for error and interesting patterns.

 Small gaps (<48 entries, or half day) of individual probes have been filled in with simple linear regression between probes for each 15-minute entry.
 The transformed sap flux of individual data points was scaled up temporally (daytime, 24-hour period).
 It will also be scaled up spatially to stand level transpiration using plot-specific sapwood area.
 Gaps bigger than 48 entries were gap-filled using simple linear regression between probes for each daily sum.